shanemcgraw/allomorphic/README.md

 While smelling the gunfire from Sam Spade's .45 isn't possible unless you're an unfortunate player in the world of "The Maltese Falcon", there is a sense in which this can be visualized in the mind with greater detail while reading it off of a page.

 Enter short stories.
 While many movie-lovers (myself included) don't have time to plunge into a 300 page novel, I believe the same essence of a good can be captured by a few pages and a bit more brain power.
 The only question- which kind of story are you feeling?
-Is it the charmed, heart-wrenching drama of Rick and Ilsa (here's looking at you, kid) in 1930's Morocco? ...Or the thought-planting thriller in the mind of a powerful business mogul's heir?
-Based on the three titles entered, the page will give (and continue to give, if prompted) a recommendation- engaging the user's mind in a way that isn't possible with a film.
+Is it a charmed, heart-wrenching drama of Rick and Ilsa (here's looking at you, kid) in 1930's Morocco? ...Or a thought-planting thriller in the mind of a powerful business mogul's heir?
+Based on the three titles entered, the page will give (and continue to give, if prompted) a recommendation based on genre relevancy- engaging the user's mind in a way that isn't possible with a film.

-Here's to engaging the mind!
-(And happy reading!)
+Happy reading!

 # Allomorphs #
 What is an allomorph?